 - Newsletters

 - Website updates

-- Parents' evenings
+- Parents Consultation Evenings

 - School productions

 - Parent workshops

 - Text messaging service

-- Inclusion team
+- Inclusion Team

-- IEP meetings termly with class teacher and SENCo
+- IEP meetings termly with class teacher and SENDCo.

 Your child's class teacher is available to discuss your child's progress or any concerns you may have.
-We have regular parent-teacher meetings also, where you and the teacher share information about what is working well at home and in school so everyone uses strategies that work for your child.
-If your child has an individual educational plan, this is also a chance for you and the teacher to look at targets that have been set for your child, the support we gave and how it's made a difference.
+We also have regular parent-teacher meetings, where you and the teacher share information about what is working well at home_and in school, this helps in school so everyone uses strategies that work for your child.
+If your child has an Individual Educational Plan, this is also a chance for you and the teacher to look at targets that have been set for your child, the support we give and how it has made a difference.

-The SENCO and the inclusion team are always available to meet with you to discuss your child's progress or any concerns/worries you may have.
+The SENDCo and the Inclusion Team are always available to meet with you to discuss your child's progress or any concerns/worries you may have.
 All information from outside professionals will be discussed with you, or where this is not possible, provided in a report.